You want to declutter and organize your entire home, right?

 Want to win the decluttering game?
 Get rid of the most.
 The most you possibly can.

-People tell me all the time “I’ve been decluttering for a long time, but it never makes any difference.”
+People always tell me, “I’ve been decluttering for a long time, but it never makes any difference.”

 Ok- so get rid of MORE.

-Minimalism is all about getting our possessions down to an amount that is stupid-easy to maintain.
+Minimalism is about getting our possessions down to an amount that is stupid-easy to maintain.

-The people that only own 2 plates?
-They’ve realized that washing a plate after every meal is easier than washing 10 plates every other day.
+The people that only own two plates?
+They’ve realized that washing a plate after every meal is easier than washing ten plates every other day.

 The extreme is only having enough for one person for one day, but getting down the number of items you need to live comfortably for a week- simplifies everything.